flesueur/mi-lxc/README.md

 ## Installation

 You can either:
 * Download the [latest ready-to-run VirtualBox VM](https://github.com/flesueur/mi-lxc/releases/latest).
-Login with root/root, then MI-LXC is already installed and provisionned in `/root/mi-lxc/` (i.e., you can directly `./mi-lxc.py start`, no need to `./mi-lxc.py create`)
+Login with root/root, then MI-LXC is already installed and provisionned in `/root/mi-lxc/` (i.e., you can directly `snster start`, no need to `snster create`)
 * Create a [VirtualBox VM using Vagrant](doc/INSTALL.md#installation-on-windowsmacoslinux-using-vagrant).
-Login with root/root, then MI-LXC is already installed and provisionned in `/root/mi-lxc/` (i.e., you can directly `./mi-lxc.py start`, no need to `./mi-lxc.py create`)
+Login with root/root, then MI-LXC is already installed and provisionned in `/root/mi-lxc/` (i.e., you can directly `snster start`, no need to `snster create`)
 * Install [directly on your Linux host system](doc/INSTALL.md#installation-on-linux)

 Usage
 -----

-The `mi-lxc.py` script generates and uses containers (as *root*, since it manipulates bridges and lxc commands, more on this [here](#what-is-done-with-root-permissions-)).
-It is used as `./mi-lxc.py <command>`, with the following commands:
+The `snster` script generates and uses containers (as *root*, since it manipulates bridges and lxc commands, more on this [here](#what-is-done-with-root-permissions-)).
+It is used as `snster <command>`, with the following commands:

 | Command                          | Description |
 | -------------------------------- | ----------- |